myclabs/ACL/doc/setup.md

 To be as efficient as possible, MyCLabs\ACL uses `ON DELETE CASCADE` at database level.

-For example, when a role is removed, all of its authorizations will be deleted in cascade by MySQL/SQLite/… That allows to bypass using Doctrine's "cascade remove" which loads all the entities in memory (there could be thousands of authorizations).
+For example, when a role is revoked, all of its authorizations will be deleted in cascade by MySQL/SQLite/… That allows to bypass using Doctrine's "cascade remove" which loads all the entities in memory (there could be thousands of authorizations).